Johannes Kepler

 Challenges and Perseverance

-Keplerโs life was not easy.
+Kepler’s life was not easy.
 He often struggled with money and lived during a time of wars and sickness.
-Even so, he never gave up on his work.
-He believed that studying the universe was a way to understand the wonders of creation.
+Even through hard times, he never stopped working on his scientific ideas.
+Kepler believed that discovering the truth about the universe was a way to celebrate its beauty.

 Kepler loved music and believed that planets made a kind of "silent music" as they moved.